utah-cs4470-sp23/class/spec.md

 At run time, a JPL implementation must detect erroneous conditions.
 If any such condition occurs, the JPL program must be cleanly terminated (no segfaults or other OS-level traps!) and a brief, appropriate error message must be displayed that includes the text "Fatal error:".
-Run-time errors can be *internal* errors, namely:
+Run-time errors include:

-- an integer division or modulus operation whose right-hand argument is zero[^1]
+- an integer division or modulus operation by zero[^1]

 - out-of-bounds array access

+- `sum`ing or `max`ing zero elements

 - any failing assertion